Skip to content

 Trail Mount Rowe

-After passing through the woods, I had the trail to myself, but I could still hear the voices of mothers and children at the nearby elementary school.
+After passing through the woods, I had the trail to myself, but I could still hear the voices of mothers and children at a nearby elementary school.
 It was the first tangible moment where I recall feeling conscious gratitude for the wonderful serenity of a remote mountain journey.
-Before I was done with this climb, I was ready to get back out in the 4000-footers.
+Before I could even summit Gunstock, I was ready to get back out in the 4000-footers.

 Hiking Mount Rowe